 Joining the Incorporators

 For more information on becoming an Incorporator, please call the NMC Community Relations office at (802) 524-1044.
 If you would like to apply to become an NMC Incorporator, please download this application (pdf format) and mail it to the Northwestern Medical Center Community Relations Office, 133 Fairfield Street, St. Albans, VT 05478.
-Applications to join the Incorporators may be submitted at any time-- approval of candidates occurs at both the November and May meetings of the Incorporators.
+Applications to join the Incorporators may be submitted at any time-- approval of candidates occurs at the November meeting of the Incorporators.